← Back to FAQ

 - The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 Co-locate teams and stakeholders whenever possible.
 Opt for video conferencing over phone or email.

 - Working software is the primary measure of progress.
-The emphasis is on completed, working deliverables, not hours spent, time elapsed, or supplementary deliverables such as documentation.
+The emphasis is on completed, working deliverables, not hours spent, the time elapsed, or supplementary deliverables such as documentation.

 - The best architectures, requirements, and designs emerge from self-organizing teams.
 A fundamental belief of Agile is that motivated, autonomous, and skilled teams will deliver the best results and products.